jpdewey/myLMSC261/Final Project/Dewey_FinalProjectDocumentation.md

     ```
     This looked boring, but without any glitches or issues
 - The next step is to add some more content, and then begin the process and investigation of hosting the website
+- Regarding the css template I downloaded, code for the form, buttons, and formatting is available in provided html files, as well as the css file, so I may utilize some of this, stay tuned!